fffaraz/microdns/README.md

 # MicroDNS
-A tiny dockerized DNS server in Go that always returns the same IP for any query sent to it.
+A tiny dockerized DNS server in Go that (almost) always returns the same IP for any query sent to it.

 ## Options